abhinandh-s/ipa/src/rights-of-outgoing-partners.md

 - Represent himself as carrying on the business of the previous firm
 - Cheat[^solicit] with previous firms customers/persons who they were dealing with

-[^solicit]: Well, the correct word here is solicit, which means persuasion.
-Its synonyms are tempt/request/offer/hook, etc,.
-[^default]: This are terms in case of no contract in between outgoing partners and other partners.
-That is, with a contract all this terms can be changed.

 ### Sec.
 37

 Where a partner had died or cease to be a partner, other partners may continue to carry on the business **without any final settlement** between them and the outgoing partner/representative of the deseased.